sergpol/UIDeviceExtension/README.md

+# UIDeviceExtension

-UIDeviceExtension - package to determine the device type of iOS device by screen height
+This is a package to determine the iOS device type by its screen height

 Example: if UIDevice.deviceType == iPhone6_7_8 - device is iPhone 6, 7 or 8